 - Use our Local advice finder to locate drugs services in your area and go along to one the local drop-in centres.

 - Visit your doctor (GP).
-They can help with initial problems and refer you to other services if they think you need them.
-However, not all doctors are as sympathetic as you’d hope, if you feel you are getting a raw deal try one of the other two routes above.
+They can help with any worries you have and refer you to other services if need be.
+Keep in mind that not all doctors are as sympathetic as you’d hope.
+If you feel you’re getting a raw deal, try one of the other two options above.

 Things to consider

-Before rehab: Virtually all rehab centres require users to be completely detoxed and abstinent from drugs and alcohol use before they enter the building.
-That said there are some ‘wet hostels’ that work with heavy drinkers, while many inpatient detoxification units offer medically-supervised withdrawal.
+Before rehab: Practically all rehab centres require users to be completely detoxed and abstinent from drugs and alcohol use before they enter the building.
+That said, there are some ‘wet hostels’ that work with heavy drinkers.
+What’s more, many inpatient detoxification units actually offer medically-supervised withdrawal using prescription drugs.

 After rehab: How will you manage when you return to the outside world?
-You may have to change your lifestyle very drastically, including the places you go out and the people you see, at least until you feel strong enough to say no.
+You may have to do a 180-flip on your lifestyle, including the places you go out and the people you see; at least until you feel strong enough to say no.